 What Is DRS And How Does It Work?

 DRS stands for Drag Reduction System, and it is an adjustable part of the rear wing, used by drivers trying to make an overtake.
 It can only be used when certain conditions are met.
 It was introduced in 2011, and since then it has become integral to the sport as drivers often need DRS to overtake.

 The Role Of The Rear Wing

-F1 cars have several components, one of these is the rear wing.
-This consists of a fixed component, and an adjustable component.
+F1 cars have several components, and one of these is the rear wing.
+This consists of a fixed component and an adjustable component.
 F1 cars are designed to have a lot of downforce in order to provide them with as much grip as possible, as this allows them to take corners at very high speeds.
 However, this means the cars suffer in the aerodynamics department, and so balancing each is key.

 The rear wing allows the air above the car to push the car down to the ground, giving the tires more grip without adding weight to the car.
 However, this means the car loses some of its speed as the air hits the wing.
 In corners, speed is gained through grip, but on straights the car wants to have as little drag as possible.
 Downforce is created through air resistance, needed for cornering.

 Straights vs Corners